mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    large to fit in memory, but that is an extension we don't currently support.

+3. We assume the data has been cleaned and **lacks data gaps**.
+Real continuous data today nearly always have gaps at a range of scale created by a range of possible problems that create gaps:  telemetry gaps, power failures, instrument failures, time tears, and with older instruments data gaps created by station servicing.
+MsPASS has stub API definitions for data with gaps, but these are currently not implemented.
+Since the main goal of MsPASS is to provide a framework for efficient processing of large data sets, we pass the job of finding and/or fixing data gaps to other packages or algorithms using MsPASS with a "when in doubt throw it out" approach to editing.
+The machinery to handle gap processing exists in both obpsy and Antelope and provide possible path to solution for users needing more extensive gap processing functionality.

 | BasicTimeSeries has seven internal attributes that are accessible via
   getters and (when absolutely necessary) can be set by the user with setters.
   Most are best understood from the class documentation, but one is worth